Google Indexometer

 Why this matters

 The Indexometer changes that.
-Each month we sample a large set of live pages across thousands of domains, and test whether Google has indexed them.
-This first measurement sets the baseline at 72.9%.
+Each month we sample a large set of pages across thousands of domains, and test whether Google has indexed them.

 What is IndexCheckr?

-While the Indexometer gives a global view of Google’s indexing rate, IndexCheckr is the tool that lets you monitor indexing for your own site.
+While the Indexometer gives a global view of Google’s indexing rate, IndexCheckr is the tool that lets you monitor indexing for your own site or your backlinks.

 • Track the index status of all your pages in real time.